The keynote "fireside" speaker was Kahlile Bliss Mehr

 For twenty years he visited archives throughout Eastern Europe.
 He has often lectured at IAJGS conferences on genealogical sources and records availability and at the meetings of various Jewish Genealogical Societies.

 Kahlile worked in the Family History Department for 32 years and in the Church History Department for 3 years.
 For ten years he investigated genealogical records in East European archives to ensure the most valuable records were acquired for the Family History Library Collection.
 Concurrently, he investigated the early history of the Church in that part of the world.

 At Brigham Young University, Kahlile was the President of the Orson Hyde Club whose members promoted the study of Jewish Mormon history of Israel and performed Israeli folkdances.

 Most recently, Kahlile served a Church History mission in the southern half of the East Europe Area, teaching members to record their history and acquiring sources for an archive established by the Church in Kyiv, Ukraine.

 The evening started with a many of our members - and new visitors - arriving, greeting and hugging friends and introducing new friends.
 A great buffet of Jewish dishes and other pot-luck food was enjoyed.

 While we ate, Julie Gardner played beautiful Eastern European-themed viola music to go along with the Eastern European theme of our speaker.

 The fireside talk was given in the cultural hall, due to the first-ever video recording of the evening which cannot be done in the chapel.
-A side effect was that this eliminated the usual delay due to the transit to and from the chapel (long walk in this building).

 Brother Mehr told of early Jewish proselyting programs (long since terminated), and interesting facts about Jewish genealogy connection to Family History / FamilySearch dept. He also told of historical archives created in Kiev and other locations.
 This will be described well in the video.